Gökhan Saki: 2013–2015

 Saki rematched Daniel Ghiţă at Glory 6: Istanbul in Istanbul, Turkey on 6 April 2013 in a #1 contender's bout for the Glory Heavyweight Championship held by Semmy Schilt.
 The fight started out a little rough, as Saki caught a kick from the Romanian.
 He then backed Ghiţă up and threw him to the mat with a sweep.
 Ghiţă landed hard, looking to have suffered an arm injury.
 According to Glory's official rules, leg sweeps and trips are illegal moves and should thusly be counted as such.
 Instead, referee Joop Ubeda counted it as a down as Ghiţă took a while to get to his feet.
 Even though injured, round two saw again Ghiţă being more consistent but midway through the round, the Dutch began landing heavy punches on him and simply did not let up, dropping durable Romanian three times to take a win via TKO after the referee stepped in, calling the fight.

 In the semi-finals of Glory 11: Chicago – Heavyweight World Championship Tournament in Hoffman Estates, Illinois, United States in October 2013, Saki gave a lackluster performance and was on the receiving end of a controversial knockdown in round one as he lost a majority decision to eventual tournament champion Rico Verhoeven.
 On 2 November 2013, Saki released a statement declaring that he was looking into taking legal action against Glory over the decision.

 Saki was crowned the inaugural Glory Light Heavyweight Champion when he won the Glory 15: Istanbul – Light Heavyweight World Championship Tournament in Istanbul, Turkey on 12 April 2014.
 He faced Nathan Corbett in the semi-finals and was beginning to punish the Australian's body when blood began to leak from Corbett's right ear after an overhand left to the organ, leading the ringside physician to advise referee Al Wichgers to halt the fight at the 2:35 mark of round one.
 He then faced Tyrone Spong in a highly anticipated rematch in the final.
 Midway through the opening round, Spong threw a kick to Saki's left leg.
 Saki checked the kick, causing Spong's lower right leg to fracture immediately and end the fight via TKO.
 Saki's sportsmanship of immediately tending to Spong was widely praised by the fans.

 Saki was stripped of the Glory light heavyweight title due to inactivity in Glory on 27 July 2015.

 2021–present

 On 8 October 2021 it was announced that Saki made his return to Glory with a single-fight contract.
 He was scheduled to replace Antonio Plazibat against James McSweeney at Glory: Collision 3 on October 23, 2021.
-Saki won the fight by second-round knockout via leg kicks.
+Saki won the fight by second-round knockout.